SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 Finish the program so that it prints a square made up of stars.
 You may need to use **`for`**-loops.

 **Caution**: this task is more difficult than the rest and is presented to you at this point purposefully.
 It's marked with a star, to provoke you **to look for information on the Internet**.
-This is one of the most important skills you have to develop while you're learning programming.
+This is one of the most important skills you have to develop while you're learning to program.
 This is what you'll be doing every day if you work as a developer, so don't be scared, try it out.
 If you're having difficulties, you can also ask for help in the **SoftUni's Reddit Community**: [https://www.reddit.com/r/softuni/](https://www.reddit.com/r/softuni/).

 ### Testing in The Judge System